Written by: Marina Yoveva

 What place is better than Meteora when it comes to extreme trails and adventure?
 Pretty much nowhere else, you’ll be able to uncover the vast wild landscape with one of many hiking tours to choose from.

 Let’s start off with the Meteora Hiking Tour!
-You’ll have 4 and ½ hours of time to hike through Meteora’s mighty Rock Forest.
-This hike is specifically in the morning and will explain the incredulous history of a UNESCO World Heritage Site.
+You’ll have four and ½ hours of time to hike through Meteora’s mighty Rock Forest.
+This hike is specifically in the morning and will explain the incredible history of a UNESCO World Heritage Site.
 Bring your best hiking boots and clothing that is acceptable for both the season and local culture.

 Ready to take a more action-packed approach?
 Meteora Rock Climbing Tour may just be your thing!
-This tour is for both newbies and professional rock climbers to investigate and explore Meteora’s intense view.
+This tour allows newbies and professional rock climbers to investigate and explore Meteora’s intense view.
 Click on the link to discover the objects you should bring to make your rock climbing experience well worth the trip.

 But what if you’re looking to enter the culinary world of Meteora?
 This tour of taste buds may be exactly what you are looking for when it comes to culinary delights.
 The Meteora Truffle Hunting and Lunch!
-This four-hour private tour where you’ll be guided by an expert truffle hunter to gather and find which wild truffles are best suited.
+This four-hour private tour, where an expert truffle hunter will guide you to gather and find which wild truffles are best suited.
 All the while, those truffles will be cooked by a professional chef so you can taste the wonders of Meteora’s best dishes.

 7. The Meteora Day Trip from Athens by Train

-At times we only have a single day to experience a place in all its glory.
-Thankfully, there are day-trips and tours by train available for those of us that wish to visit but can’t stay a whole weekend.
-If you happen to be staying in Athens, well we have you covered.
-Check out Meteora Day Trip from Athens by Train, where you’ll get the chance to visit 3 monasteries, the Badovas hermit caves, and many breathtaking viewpoints that you won’t be able to stop staring at.
+Sometimes, we only have a single day to experience a place in all its glory.
+Thankfully, there are day-trips and tours by train available for those of us who wish to visit but can’t stay a whole weekend.
+If you happen to be staying in Athens, we have you covered.
+Check out the Meteora Day Trip from Athens by Train, where you’ll get the chance to visit three monasteries, the Badovas hermit caves, and many breathtaking viewpoints that you won’t be able to stop staring at.

-There is also a day trip by train from Thessaloniki, for those who wish to travel to Meteora from Northern Greece!
-But rest assure that a day-trip to Meteora will only give you a short glimpse of this mesmerizing site.
+There is also a day trip by train from Thessaloniki for those who wish to travel to Meteora from Northern Greece!
+But rest assured that a day-trip to Meteora will only give you a short glimpse of this mesmerizing site.
 By the time you finish this short tour, I guarantee you will find excuses to come back in the future for more doses of Meteora’s magic!

 8. Kalabaka town

-This 12,000 population sized town is just below Meteora and a hotspot for history that will inspire each traveler to dig further into the stories of this ancient place.
-This could be because the classic Mount Olympus is only a two-hour drive away.
-One of the town’s churches has a symbolic ode to the God Apollo built in the ancient period before Christianity.
+This 12,000 population-sized town is just below Meteora and a hotspot for history that will inspire each traveler to dig further into the stories of this ancient place.
+This could be because the classic Mount Olympus is only two hours away.
+One of the town’s churches has a symbolic ode to the God Apollo, who was built in the ancient period before Christianity.

 Just because history is staggering doesn’t mean the town doesn’t have some of the best food on Earth.
-Every dish is home-made and smells just as delicious as you could imagine.
-Between home-made pies, expertly cooked sausage dishes with cheese.
-Plus a few tsipouro shots to go along with it.
-Your food soul will be thanking you and you’ll certainly be coming back for more.
+Every dish is home-made and smells just as delicious as you could imagine, from homemade pies to expertly cooked sausage dishes with cheese.
+Plus, there are a few tsipouro shots to go along with it.
+Your food soul will be thanking you, and you’ll certainly be coming back for more.

 9. Kastraki Village

-This sweet village whose name translates to a small castle is as tranquil as you can begin to believe.
-If you’re looking for a more picturesque place you may find it here, Kastraki is known for their abundance of flowers in the yards of each home and around the landscape.
+This sweet village, whose name translates to a small castle, is as tranquil as you can begin to believe.
+If you’re looking for a more picturesque place, you may find it here.
+Kastraki is known for its abundance of flowers in the yards of each home and around the landscape.
 Looking for a relaxing walk to enjoy on a Sunday afternoon?
-Check out the small village of Kastraki that will entice the senses and bring ease to all of your worries.
+Check out the small village of Kastraki that will entice the senses and ease all of your worries.

 10. Pindos Mountain Range

 The Aspropotamos, Metsovo, Lake Plastira, Elati, Pertouli, Monastry of Holy Cross, and Pyli.
-Think about, would you want to spend only mere hours in each of these locations?
+Consider whether you would want to spend only a few hours in each location.
 We think not!
 Each one is unique when it comes to the Pindos Mountain Range.
-Luckily, Elati and Pertouli hold one of the loveliest resorts you can find in Greece.
+Luckily, Elati and Pertouli are among the loveliest resorts in Greece.

 Puli, Lake Plastira, and Aspropotamos showcase beautiful waterways where the eye can wander for miles.
-These places are not only breathtaking but illustrate what the land looked like centuries before.
-Metsovo is nestled in these mountains which is home to Greece’s popular ski resort.
-But don’t let that fool you into thinking you’ll run into a crowd of people, Metsovo is still relatively a quiet village.
+These places are breathtaking and illustrate what the land looked like centuries before.
+Metsovo is nestled in these mountains, which are home to Greece’s popular ski resort.
+But don’t let that fool you into thinking you’ll run into a crowd of people.
+Metsovo is still relatively quiet.

-Then the Monastery of Holy Cross, built into nature on the side of a mountain surrounded by lush wild forest.
-The history of this holy place is a bit of a mystery since it’s completion in the 1840s.
+Then the Monastery of Holy Cross was built into nature on the side of a mountain, surrounded by lush wild forest.
+The history of this holy place is a bit of a mystery since its completion in the 1840s.
 However, magic is still felt in this grand area.

 Conclusion: